- Encountering the PS4 extended storage error implies that you won't be able to use that external HDD with your console.

 In rare cases where the external drive is healthy as per the previous solution, and the PS4 error CE-30022-7 extended storage still comes up, you may need to initialize (format) the device.
 After initializing the drive, your PS4 will set it as the default location for saving data.

 There you have it: a comprehensive guide on fixing a problem in extended storage on PS4.
-Carry out the above troubleshooting solutions as they are listed in this guide, and things should return to normal.
+Carry out the above troubleshooting solutions listed in this guide, and things should return to normal.
 You can also contact PlayStation support to get help.

-We hope that one or more of the methods presented above have managed to get you back gaming in no time.
+We hope one or more of the methods presented above will get you back to gaming in no time.
 If the problem persists, we have a guide on how to format PS4 hard drive on Windows 11, so be sure to check it out.